Graduates of Juniata's Master of Accounting program have a 100% placement rate.

 - MAcc program faculty have considerable experience in both professional and academic work environments.

 - Class sizes are small and allow for lively discussion and personalized attention.

 - Course work is unique in that the program includes financial economics as a requirement.
 Accounting professionals should understand the increasing complexity of financial market transactions in order to present transparent financial statements.
 The use of derivatives and securitizations has been at the root of recent stock and credit market trouble.
 Study of financial economics provides added expertise not found in traditional accounting curricula.

 - The MAcc is also distinct in that it contains a course in accounting research, a rare requirement in master’s programs in accounting.

-- Students will analyze information to recommend business decisions.
+- Analyze information to recommend business decisions.

-- Students will generate professional verbal and written communication.
+- Generate professional verbal and written communication.